AlexandrePalo/TrailBlazer/Readme.md

 * Make sure that `python --version`returns you `Python 2.7.X`, X is 10 or
   higher.
-* `pip install django geopy mongoengine geohash networkx`
+* `pip install django geopy mongoengine geohash networkx djangorestframework`

 ##### Leave the virtual environment: